-With enrichment, toys and things to do, they would be happier.
-He quickly learned that with the animals content, playing and in improved health, visitors would pay to see his facility and would return with friends because it was a positive experience.
+With enrichment, toys, and things to do, they would be happier.
+He quickly learned that with the animals’ content, playing and with improved health, visitors would pay to see his facility and would return with friends because it was a positive experience.

 He was still open to the public, but the animals did wind up with a much-improved quality of life in a non-breeding setting.
 His bottom line improved, but most importantly, the animals in his care benefitted.

 One day he broke the golden rule….